iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 all you must know about your system in order to choose an action, no matter the previous history nor time step.
-Indeed, if any other thing affects your choice, you can without loss of generality model the problem as a larger automaton where the state also carries the additional information.
+Indeed, if any other thing affects your choice, you can, without loss of generality, model the process as a larger automaton where the state also carries the additional information.
 Thus, controlling a dynamic system amounts to selecting a valid action for each state, that is, a function